Skip to content

 Option 3: Db2 for i User-Defined Functions (UDFs)

-For tighter integration, a Python-based scoring function can be wrapped as an external UDF in Db2 for i, allowing it to be called directly in SQL queries — scoring every row in a result set in a single statement.
+For tighter integration, a Python-based scoring function will be able to be wrapped as an external UDF in Db2 for i using Db2 for i AI SDK, allowing it to be called directly in SQL queries — scoring every row in a result set in a single statement.
+This capability is not yet implemented and will be supported in a future release.